 The curriculum at Faith Lutheran School seeks to enrich the mind and enlighten the heart through the timeless truths of God’s Word.
 Faith’s curricular framework is balanced and comprehensive.
 Its design promotes cognitive growth in all of its objectives, activities, strategies, and resources.
 The curriculum takes into account the wide range of learning styles of its students, offering flexibility to remediate the struggling student while at the same time enrich the gifted learner.
 The Faith Lutheran student will be fully equipped with the tools needed to succeed in and out of the classroom.

 A thorough mathematics curriculum is critical for success in our ever-changing world.
 The traditional math approach at Faith gives students a firm foundation in computation, math concepts, problem solving strategies, and data interpretation.
 This foundation is constructed through daily instruction and review in a cumulative manner.
 Ample time is provided to grant individual assistance until the concepts are mastered.
 The math program is experiential in nature and employs manipulative and real life situations to build mathematical knowledge.
 Students in the middle school who demonstrate above-average aptitude in mathematics will be placed into an accelerated math program.
+To review Faith’s academic standards in the area of Mathematics, click here.

 The development and use of modern technology continues to evolve and shape our lives.
 Technology is a God-given tool that can enhance student learning.
 Faith is committed to incorporating technology into its classrooms and curriculum.
 Currently each classroom is equipped with a Smartboard.
 Students have access to computers for safe and secure online research and project construction.
 Our teachers strive to incorporate technology into lessons and student projects.